shreyanshrathaur/Truecall-Master/README.md

-# TruecallerMaster 📞
+# Truecall-Master 📞

-A web tool to check phone number details using the Truecaller API.
+A web tool to check phone number details using the Truecall API.

 ## Features ✨